wso2/docs-is/en/docs/learn/multi-attribute-login.md

 # Multi Attribute Login

 WSO2 Identity Server can be configured to use multiple attributes as the login identifier.
-By default WSO2 Identity server uses the username as the login identifier.
+By default, WSO2 Identity server uses the username as the login identifier.
 First, you need to configure WSO2 identity server for multi attribute authentication.
 The following section explains how to configure this.